ffraenz/aws-sam-ts-pg-sentry/README.md

 ## Test

-Run the hello world code by triggering a "Test" via the AWS console.
+Trigger a manual test of the Lambda in the AWS console.